 Since there is no commonly accepted definition of the term Embedded Systems, it is difficult to capture and forecast the market relevant data.
 Current forecasts differ in the predicted market characteristics.
 The available figures can be found in the Vision 20308 common to ITEA and ARTEMIS.
+In this Vision 2030, the global market for Digital Technology is estimated at USD 3.296 billion, representing 4.5% of global GDP in 2012.
+For the years until 2015 a CAGR is expected of 5.3%.
+Approximately 50 million jobs are involved, from which 9.1 in Europe in which 1.1 million in embedded software and 0.2 million in hardware (including semiconductors).
+This number is steadily growing partly creating additional jobs and partly upgrading existing jobs.

-Amongst different reports and studies, a relatively realistic prediction of the global market volume for Embedded Systems expects it to amount about €71 billion (for 2009) with a market penetration of over 40 billion of Embedded Systems devices sold by 2020°.
+Amongst different reports and studies, a relatively realistic prediction of the global market volume for Embedded Systems expects it to amount about €71 billion (for 2009) with a market penetration of over 40 billion of Embedded Systems devices sold by 20209.
 Cumulated average growth rates of up to 20% are predicted in market surveys (source: IDC, 2011).